A divided Israel marks 2 years since Oct. 7 attack as war in Gaza grinds on and hostages languish - WTOP News

 REIM, Israel (AP) — Thousands of people converged on southern Israel on Tuesday to mourn the dead as the nation marked two years since Hamas’ Oct.
-7 attack plunged the region into a devastating war, while Israel and Hamas hold indirect talks in Egypt.
+7 attack plunged the region into a devastating war, while Israel and Hamas pressed on with indirect peace talks in Egypt.

+The main memorial in Tel Aviv, planned for later in the evening and organized by the bereaved families, is separate from a ceremony that the government will hold on the anniversary next week according to the Hebrew calendar.

 In the Gaza Strip, where Israel’s retaliatory offensive has killed tens of thousands of people and razed entire towns and cities, those who can are fleeing another Israeli invasion of Gaza City while others are sheltering in place.
 Many are unable to make the arduous and costly journey south.